 constant flow of water, some tiny creatures find the backside of a

-seacucumber a cosy and safe place to be!
+sea cucumber a well aerated but also safe place to be!
 These include pea crabs and

-the Pearlfish.
+so please do not prod the sea cucumber to try to see these crabs.
 Small or thin-walled sea cucumbers, however, simply

 breathe through their skins.